Cacao vs. Cocoa Butter: Understanding the Differences

 Cocoa butter is rich in healthy fats and antioxidants, making it beneficial for skin hydration and elasticity.
 It is widely used in lotions, creams, lip balms, and soaps for its moisturizing properties and ability to soothe dry skin.

-What Can I Make with Cocoa Butter?
+What is Cocoa Butter?
 A Comprehensive Guide

 Ready to source an ingredient?